mnot/I-D/rfc7320bis/draft.md

 each scheme's specification may further restrict the syntax and semantics of identifiers using that scheme."
 In other words, the structure of a URI is defined by its scheme.
-While it is common for schemes to further delegate their substructure to the URI's owner, publishing independent standards that mandate particular forms of URI substructure is inappropriate, because that essentially usurps ownership.
-This document further describes this problematic practice and provides some acceptable alternatives for use in standards.
+While it is common for schemes to further delegate their substructure to the URI's owner, publishing independent standards that mandate particular forms of substructure in URIs is often problematic.

+This document provides guidance on the specification of URI substructure in standards.

 --- note_Note_to_Readers